Algae Identification

 Severe Green Algae Treatment

-Lo-Chlor, their algaecide, is effective against green, black, and mustard algae.
+Lo-Chlor, algaecide, is effective against green, black, and mustard algae.
 Here are some steps you can take to use Lo-Chlor Pool Algaecide:

 Super-chlorinate the pool with liquid chlorine (20 to 40 litres per 50000 lt pool).